CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   Source address

-### Atrributes
+### Attributes

   address     IP addresses of this node's VTEP or 'auto'.
-If 'auto', use the
-              primary IP loopback (not 127.0.0.1).
+If 'auto', use the primary IP loopback (not 127.0.0.1).
 This is the default.

 ## nv set nve vxlan flooding

 ### Usage